-Similar results may be observed in the first empiric study that examined the differences between leaders who collectively labelled as “‘destructive”, ’.
+Similar results may be observed in the first empiric study that examined the differences between leaders who were collectively labelled as ‘destructive’.
 Erickson & Harvey (2011) found that most types of leaders identified via the cluster analysis could not be described as truly destructive.
-Rather, they tended to be destructive based on high scores on just a few negative behaviors.
+Rather, they tended to be destructive based on high scores on only a few negative behaviors.
 It seems that there are very specific behaviors that followers identify in their leaders that cause them to perceive their leaders as destructive.

 Reed & Bullis (2009) investigated the impact of destructive leadership on senior military officers and civilian employees.
-They found that those in the reserve components (National Guard and reserve) reported more experiences with destructive leadership than did those on active duty.
+They found that those in reserve units (National Guard and reserve) reported more experiences with destructive leadership than did those on active duty.

 This is consistent with the results of the present study: When there is no severance of the dyadic relationship and when an employee is in the organization and feels that "he or she has something to lose" the tendency is not to share the real picture.
 Entering the organization, even if it is only for the purpose of distributing questionnaires, is an intervention that the employees treat with suspicion.